s-leger/arp-discovery/README.md

-# arp-discovery
+# nodejs arp-discovery
-Scan the local network for MAC addresses.
+Discover hosts in the local network using ARP.

 Tested on Mac and Linux (ubuntu).

-It uses the command "arp -a" to get MAC addreses for the LAN.
+It uses the command "arp -a" to get hosts for the LAN.
 Before running the command it floods the local network with requests for all
 IP addresses, hopefully getting the ARP table